gloriabenoit/DNAnexus-GWAS/docs/plink.md

 # Using PLINK2

+Every file created during this analysis will be stored in a main directory called `plink_gwas_BMI`.

 ## Input files

 Before running a GWAS on DNAnexus using PLINK2, you need to make sure you have these 3 files uploaded to DNAnexus: